 Having conducted both academic research (literature review) and visual research, I concluded that the approach to my chosen topic of déjà vu was one that would be shared through an engaging and visual experience.
 Not one that uses academic or scientific jargon because I decided to focus on recreating the peculiar feeling that one feels when they experience the déjà vu phenomenon.
 It is a feeling that can't be translated into words and printed on paper.
-It is an unexplainable feeling that may vary for each individual, thus I concluded that to get a better understanding of this phenomenon it is important to experience for oneself in order for an individual to conclude their own conclusion of the peculiar familiarity that the déjà vu phenomenon gives.
+It is an unexplainable feeling that may vary for each individual, thus I concluded that to get a better understanding of this phenomenon it is important to experience for oneself in order for an individual to make their own conclusions of the peculiar familiarity that the déjà vu phenomenon gives.

 This compact brand identity is designed for the 'Familiar Peculiarity Exhibit' that is developed upon the tagline PUT TOGETHER but WEiRd.
 All of my design decisions from designing the logotype, selecting typefaces and the colour palette, to the incporation of visual elements, are based on the 4-word tagline.
 This tagline does not only sum up the entire brand identity but it is also a reflection of my thesis project.
 The "weird" intangible topic of the déjà vu phenomenon of my thesis project is "put together" as a conceptual rendered space, and a tangible print piece (this is seen in the two deliverable component of this project).

-When someone reads this is my final thesis book that documents the whole journey of the year long project and encompasses the final design solution to my research proposed research question.
-You will find the visual research, in depth academic research, design inspiration, to the development and final presentation of digital renderings of the 3D exhibit, and print pieces of the project deliverable in this book.
+'When someone reads this' is my thesis book that documents the whole journey of the year long project and encompasses the final design solution to my research proposed research question.
+You will find the visual research, in depth academic research, design inspirations/moodboards, to the development and final presentation of digital renderings of the 3D exhibit, and print pieces of the project deliverable in this book.